freeradical13/freeradical13.github.io/index.md

 1. [Transposition][]: Movement of DNA segments (transposons) between chromosomes and plasmids within a cell.

 [Quorum sensing][] occurs when one bacterium releases a signal molecule to communicate with other bacteria to detect and respond to bacteria population density.

+#### Archaea

+[Archaea][] are prokaryotes without a peptidoglycan cell wall and have genetic similarities to eukaryotes which distinguishes them from bacteria.
+Archaea include [extremophiles][] that exist in conditions which hurt most other organisms.

 ### Eukaryotes